What is the best area to stay in Seoul for tourists? When you look at the map you can easily get overwhelmed because of the city’s size.

 If you are planning to spend one week in Seoul and are looking for the best area to stay in, there are plenty of options.
 While 7 days might seem like a lot of time, keep in mind Seoul is a big metropolis with plenty of things to do and see.
 Staying in the perfect location could make or break your holiday.

-If you want to save on food, you can choose to stay in an apartment.
-There are plenty of options available in areas like Hongdae, Jogno-gu, or even the city center.
+If you want to save on food, you can stay in an apartment.
+Plenty of options are available in areas like Hongdae, Jogno-gu, or even the city center.
 You can even rent out an entire hanok house and have it all to yourself.

-On the other hand, staying in a hotel would offer you the feeling of actually being on vacation.
-You can indulge in daily breakfast, and take advantage of the hotel’s gym and SPA (when available).
+On the other hand, staying in a hotel offers the feeling of actually being on vacation.
+You can indulge in daily breakfast and take advantage of the hotel’s gym and spa (when available).

-As far as the area is concerned, we would always choose to stay in Hongdae or in Jongno-gu for one week in Seoul.
-Here you will have good public transportation access, and you will still be within walking distance of many important tourist attractions.
+As far as the area is concerned, we would always choose to stay in Hongdae or Jongno-gu for one week in Seoul.
+Here, you will have good public transportation access and be within walking distance of many important tourist attractions.

-If you’re looking for the best nightlife in Seoul, then you should head to the bustling areas of Gangnam, Itaewon, and Hongdae.
+If you’re looking for the best nightlife in Seoul, head to the bustling areas of Gangnam, Itaewon, and Hongdae.

-These areas are packed with bars, clubs and restaurants that will keep you entertained all night long.
+These areas are packed with bars, clubs, and restaurants to keep you entertained all night.

 In Gangnam, you can find trendy rooftop bars and clubs where you can dance the night away.